slingr-stack/slingr-docs/content/en/dev-reference/user-interface/flex-views/flex-record-views.md

 images: []
 menu:
   docs:
-    parent: "dev-reference"
+    parent: "flex-views"
 toc: true
-weight: 49
+weight: 50
 ---

 Flex record views enable you to display the content of a record with a custom layout.
-You can specify which fields are shown, override default display options, and indicate which actions can be performed, create complex layouts following row/column standard.
+You can specify which fields are shown, override default display options, select the set of available actions and create complex layouts following row/column standard.

 ## **Label**